 - Fetal position – it may put unwanted pressure on the neck and back muscles and you may feel tired when you wake up.
 If you can’t give up this position you can place a pillow between your knees to relieve pressure.

 - Head on arm position – this is when you keep one arm under your head while lying on the side.
 This position puts pressure on your shoulder and upper part of your hands, you may wake up with numbness in the hand and it can injure your shoulder in the long run.

 - Supine position (sleeping on the back) – this is one of the ideal positions to sleep.
 It keeps your spine straight and can help in reducing back pain.
 However, this position should be avoided if you tend to snore.

-- Left side – it is considered one of the best positions to sleep for the majority of people because it increases blood flow, prevents snoring, and heartburn.
-It is also said that sleeping on the left side keeps your stomach position downwards and due to this stomach acid does not move upwards.
+- Left side – it is considered one of the best positions to sleep for the majority of people because it increases blood flow, and prevents snoring, and heartburn.
+It is also said that sleeping on the left side keeps your stomach positioned downwards and due to this stomach acid does not move upwards.

 Thus, it is better to check your posture while sleeping in order to have a restful and continuous good night ZZZZ…

 Irregular BEDTIME SCHEDULE

 Irregular sleep timings or schedule is a prevalent issue in the life of most adults which is a contributing factor that detrimentally affects the quality of sleep.
 Moreover, a study done on adults suggests that irregular bedtime is directly connected to the insufficiency of sleep.